cjmet/AhMediaPlayer/README.md

 Create a music library Web API and simple Media Player
 * ### To-Do List
 - [ ] More API work
-- [ ] More Fluent Advanced Search with Parsing, to potentially completely replace both searches at once.

 ---
 - [ ] Rework to scan filenames and pathnames only first, partially filling in song info.
 Then go back and scan and decode the id3 headers to fill in the rest of the information.
 - [ ] QueenBee Controller to monitor and direct all the worker tasks.
 Add redundancy and restarts as well as monitoring to the background task(s).
 We currently can only get about 1000 songs at a time over the wan before it breaks due to a time-out or noise on the lines.